AtomicElectronCreates/BloodHorn-Dev/README.md

 While the project is still evolving, its long-term goal is to become a flexible and developer-friendly foundation for both experimental and production operating systems.
 It’s built with an emphasis on EDK2 standards, architecture abstraction, and transparent build configuration, allowing contributors to focus more on system logic and less on build friction.

+**Recent Development:** BloodHorn has been enhanced with comprehensive Coreboot firmware platform integration, providing a hybrid boot environment that leverages Coreboot's direct hardware control while maintaining UEFI compatibility for maximum flexibility and performance.

 BloodHorn isn’t meant to compete with GRUB or existing loaders .it’s meant to serve as a modern reference implementation for anyone interested in understanding or developing firmware-level code in a clean and organized environment.
 ## Features
 - Architectures: x86_64, ARM64, RISC-V, LoongArch
-- Boot protocols: Linux, Multiboot 1/2, Limine, PXE, Chainloading
+- Boot protocols: Linux, Multiboot 1/2, Limine, PXE, Chainloading, BloodChain
 - Filesystems: FAT32, ext2/3/4
 - Security: Secure Boot, TPM 2.0, file verification
 - Network: PXE, TFTP, DHCP
 - UI: Text and graphical modes
 - Extensions: Lua scripting
+- **Firmware Support:** UEFI and Coreboot hybrid architecture with automatic detection
+- **Hardware Integration:** Direct hardware control via Coreboot + UEFI service compatibility

 ## Building
 1. Install EDK2 and required toolchain